 He also needs to improve the way he positions his body when attempting tackles, so that he gets closer to the ground, lowers his centre of gravity, and faces the direction he wants to draw his opponent towards when making a step or slide tackle.
 When engaging in aerial battles he commonly attempts to anticipate his opponent’s next move and to use that to his advantage instead of directly competing for the ball in the air, where he is unconvincing.

 Role at Independiente del Valle

-Miguel Ángel Ramírez, the former Independiente del Valle coach so crucial in Caicedo’s development, made him a key figure in their starting XI when he was only 18.
-It was Independiente where he last played regular first-team football, and when they were organised into a 4-3-3, Caicedo played mostly as their defensive midfielder, but there were also several occasions when he was deployed on the right side of their midfield three.
+Miguel Ángel Ramírez, the former Independiente del Valle coach so crucial in Caicedo's development, made him a key figure in their starting XI when he was only 18.
+It was at Independiente where he last completed a full season of regular first-team football, and when they were organised into a 4-3-3, Caicedo played mostly as their defensive midfielder, but there were also several occasions when he was deployed on the right side of their midfield three.

 During their build-up phases, Caicedo positioned himself behind the first line of the opposition's press in the central channel, and was consistently on the move and looking for a passing lane from those in defence.
 There were also times he rotated with two teammates – usually the central defender moving wide and the advancing full-back – and became the third player in the first line of their shape (above), to take the ball in front of the opposition.

 It was typical of Ramírez's Independiente for such rotations to unfold with the intention of creating space infield for their full-backs.
 When they did so it became Caicedo’s responsibility to filter passes into the full-back who had moved beyond the opposition’s first line and into central midfield.
 When instead their right-sided number eight, Caicedo's role was to maintain an advanced position with the aim of pinning back his direct opponent and therefore creating space for his more defensive teammates when they were building play; he only withdrew into deeper territory if required to assist in linking forwards.